saad-karim/aacargo/README.md

 Supported Environment Variables:

 `AABOT_BROWSER_REFRESH_INTERVAL` - This is the amount of time between browser refreshes.
 After a certain period of time the cookies go stale and requests start to fail.
-By default, refreshes happend at every 15 seconds.
+By default, refreshes happen every 15 seconds.
 This can be adjusted using this environment variable.
 The interval is defined in seconds.
 For example, setting this to 50 will trigger a browser refresh if 50 seconds have passed since the last refresh.